Foggy Nelson: Reception

 In 2022, CBR.com ranked Franklin Nelson 6th in their "10 Most Powerful Lawyers In Marvel Comics" list.

 Other versions

 1872

-A Wild West-themed alternate universe variant of Foggy Nelson from the Battleworld domain of the Valley of Doom makes a minor appearance in the Secret Wars tie-in miniseries 1872.
+A Wild West-themed alternate universe version of Foggy Nelson from the Battleworld domain of the Valley of Doom makes a minor appearance in the Secret Wars tie-in miniseries 1872.
 This version is a judge for the town of Timely.

 Marvel 1602

-An alternate universe variant of Foggy Nelson from Earth-311 makes minor appearances in Marvel 1602.
+An alternate universe version of Foggy Nelson from Earth-311 makes minor appearances in Marvel 1602.
 This version is a ship captain.

 MC2

-A possible future variant of Foggy Nelson from Earth-982 appears in Marvel Comics 2.
+A possible future version of Foggy Nelson from Earth-982 appears in Marvel Comics 2.
 By this time, this version married Liz Allan and became a step-father to Normie Osborn after Matt Murdock was murdered.

 Ultimate Marvel

-An alternate universe variant of Foggy Nelson from Earth-1610 appears in series set in the Ultimate Marvel imprint.
+An alternate universe version of Foggy Nelson from Earth-1610 appears in series set in the Ultimate Marvel imprint.
 This version was Matthew Murdock's college roommate.